-By Antoine Certain, Airbus Defence & Space
+By Antoine Certain, Airbus Defence & Space (slides).

 The space industry has some particularities which makes the usage of COTS components quite difficult.
 But, with the emergence of new space designs based on COTS, the space industry open its doors to a bigger ecosystem.
 And the RISC V ecosystem could answer to the major requirements of spacecraft design.
 This presentation will present the main requirements such industry expect from a core IP.

 Antoine CERTAIN is an experienced hardware and software architect on embedded data-handling applications on spacecraft.
 He has gained large scale of space knowledge thanks to several projects for ESA, CNES and internally to Airbus Defence and Space.
 He is now team leader of the R&D On board data processing team of Airbus Defence and Space in Toulouse, FR.

 Development of a RV64GC IP core for the GRLIB IP Library